HISTORIC ROAD

 Author´s Tip / Recommendation of the author

-Enjoy the many sunny spots to linger.
+Enjoy the many sunny spots for relaxing.

 Admire the art and the church in Geimen.